timchipperfield/cv/README.md

 ## :earth_americas: <a name="overview"> Overview</a>

 I’ve had a diverse professional journey so far, having worked and studied in North America, Africa and Europe.
 Yet, it was the past 16 weeks as a student at [*Makers Academy*](#education) (a London-based coding bootcamp), which led to one of my most rapid self-development transformations.
-I feel equipped with the skills to be a junior developer, but this is also marks the beginning of a journey in a new direction.
+I feel equipped with the skills to be a junior developer, but this also marks the beginning of a journey in a new direction.

 I’ve become a developer because I see this as a place where I can be learning all the time and where continuous growth is welcomed.